Everything you need to know before designing a website (checklist included)

 Another common struggle my clients share is writing copy that feels a bit generic, and wondering how they can jazz things up.
 This is often a sign you aren’t truly in touch with your brand and ideal customer, and that is where my Brand Direction Package is so useful for kicking things off.
 This package also allows you to work with me to see if we are a good fit before building out your website.

-… Here’s that checklist I promised.
+Save time planning your website … here’s that checklist I promised.

 If you’ve stuck with me this far, you must be eager to get started on your own website (and I’m so excited for you).
 I created the Website Planner checklist below to keep you on track as you piece together all the elements you need to get organised, which in turn makes the process simple and stress-free!